 Empirical treatment of bacterial urinary tract infection (UTI) clinical guideline (PDF 301KB) – provides advice on the initial empirical antimicrobial therapy for urinary tract infections in adult patients.

 Febrile neutropenia management (adults) clinical guideline (PDF 313KB) – provides advice on the best practice in the initial management of febrile neutropenia in adult patients.
+The febrile neutropenia emergency letter (PDF 176KB) provides instruction for prompt assessment and treatment of patients at risk.

 Hospital-acquired Pneumonia and Ventilator-associated Pneumonia (Adults) Clinical Guideline (PDF 326KB) - guide the management of hospital-acquired pneumonia (HAP) and ventilator-associated pneumonia (VAP.)